CBM Technologies for Failure Mode Detection

 Lack of Lubrication

 When the lubricant coating meant to decrease friction and separate a roller from a race or a journal from a shaft fails due to lack of lubrication, metal-to-metal contact occurs.
-This mechanism may be avoided if the right lubricant is used at the correct level and the machine is run at the proper speed and load.
+You can prevent this mechanism by using the correct lubricant at the proper level and operating the machine at the appropriate speed and load.

 CBM Tool: Ultrasound Monitoring